choosedigital/api-spec/Error-handling.md

 	</tr>
 </table>

-Any data or execution errors returned from the API will be found in an object named “errors”.
+Any data or execution errors returned from the API will be found in an object named "errors".

 For example: